glhr/rasa_project/data/rasa-interactive/nlu.md

 - yes finally you get it
 - yeah that's what i told you
 - yeah do that slowly
+- yeah pick it up like i said
+- yes finally

 ## intent:bye
 - thanks